 Newsletter Tip 3: Get the design right

-Always remember, whether your newsletter looks amateurish or is presented professionally, it all reflects back on you.
+So invest in the best design or newsletter template you can.
+Because whether your newsletter looks cheap or is presented professionally, it all reflects back on you.

 Even if readers think your newsletter is great, it may not occur to them to share it.
-By reminding them, you plant the idea of sharing the newsletter in their mind at the exact point, where they have just read it and enjoyed it.
+By reminding them, you plant the idea of sharing the newsletter in their mind.
+Moreover, you do this at the exact point, where they have just read it and enjoyed it.
 I used to have a section at the bottom of my newsletter, which said: